Rachelle Thorne, Executive Director

 Lauren Griffin, Development Coordinator

 Originally from Wheeling, Lauren graduated from WVU in 2019 with degrees in History and International Studies.
 While serving as an AmeriCorps at Arthurdale Heritage, Lauren got to know Preston County and decided to stick around and join PCPaRC as our Development Coordinator!
 In normal times, Lauren enjoys traveling, cross-stitching, and finding geocaches around Preston.
-Recently she's been helping us out with fundraising and planning the 2021 Dirty Double Gravel Bike Race (more info on that coming soon!).
+Recently she's been helping us out with fundraising and planning the 2021 Dirty Double Gravel Bike Race.

 Michael Bradley, AmeriCorps VISTA, Recreation Engagement Coordinator